 If you or your child got hurt as a pedestrian—a category that isn’t limited to walkers—you have rights to recover from the at-fault driver for your injuries.
+But don't expect the insurance company to help you- although there's many ways an experienced car accident attorney can.
 If a child is involved, the legal system takes special care, which does mean the process can be more complicated.

 If you have questions about your rights or how you can get your medical bills paid after a pedestrian traffic accident, start an email or live chat right where you are feel or free to call us at (888) 230-1841 or (864) 582-0416.
 We would be glad to set up a FREE, no-obligation meeting with a car accident lawyer to answer your questions.

 For more on your rights, download our free report on South Carolina car accidents, written by one of our lawyers.